hosting-io/wp-disable/readme.txt

  many more features to help speed and SEO gains.

 == Description ==
-Planned features if there is enough support/usage for the plugin: Offload Google and Fontawesome fonts to our MaxCDN account or re-write rules to load from yours.
+Planned features if there is enough support/usage for the plugin: Offload Google and FontAwesome fonts to our MaxCDN account or re-write rules to load from yours.

 Disabling Emojis does not disable emoticons, it disables the support for Emojis added since WP 4.2 and removes 1 HTTP request.<br>